 Having a Facebook page is the bare minimum, it’s the cost of entry.
 The trouble with relying solely on your Facebook page to drive traffic for your business is two-fold.
 First, only roughly a quarter of the people who like your page will see anything you post.
-Organic reach is at an all time low on Facebook and unless you want to pay to boost all your posts, it’s not going to do as much as you’d like.
+Organic reach is at an all-time low on Facebook and unless you want to pay to boost all your posts, it’s not going to do as much as you’d like.

 The second is that Facebook owns your traffic and you don’t.
-They can change their algorithms at a whim, just like Google.
+They can change their algorithms on a whim, just like Google.
 It’s much better to have control over your traffic and as you’ll see, that’s all part of the plan.

 The Game Plan

 Our bulletproof marketing strategy for game stores has four major components.
 We’re going to dive into each one in turn.

 - Facebook (Yes, Facebook is important)